iandanforth/toy-arm-sim/README.md

 To exit the sim hit `esc` or close the window.

 To exit this python environment

 ```
-pipenv exit
+exit
 ```

 or close your terminal and start a new one.